 The surgery does leave scars, although they will be covered by your bra or bathing suit.
 The scars do heal over time, and will the time to heal will depend on your age and health.

 Other recommended procedures with a breast reduction

-Most people who travel to Malaysia have more than one procedure because of the cost advantages and also for a more balanced look.
+Many people who travel for Cosmetic surgery have more than one procedure, because of the cost advantages and also for a more balanced look.
 Liposuction to the lower body is also very popular to give an overall better shape.